collab-FVON/FVON-QCQA/README.md

 # FVON-QCQA: Fishing Vessel Ocean Observing Network - QC/QA Guidelines

-This repository provides tools, workflows, and guidelines for Quality Control (QC) and Quality Assurance (QA) of fishing vessel ocean observing data.
+This repository provides tools, workflows, and guidelines for automated near real-time Quality Control (QC) of fishing vessel ocean observing data.

 ---

 ## Acknowledgement

 This work builds on the QC/QA frameworks provided by [BDC_qc](https://github.com/BerringDC/BDC_qc), developed by the Ocean Data Network (ODN) and [moana-qc](https://github.com/metocean/moana-qc/blob/master/docs/moana_sensor_qc.md), developed by the moana project.
+Addtitional input from the AdriFOOS program at [CNR-IRBIM](https://www.irbim.cnr.it/en/).
 We extend their work and adapt it for FVON's specific needs.

 ---